IwanTen/L5-website/docs/reference/translate.md

 # translate()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Translates the coordinate system.

-By default, the origin `(0, 0)` is at the sketch's top-left corner in 2D mode and center in WebGL mode.
+By default, the origin `(0, 0)` is at the sketch's top-left corner in 2D.
 The `translate()` function shifts the origin to a different position.
 Everything drawn after `translate()` is called will appear to be shifted.
-There are two ways to call `translate()` with parameters that set the origin's position.

 The first way to call `translate()` uses numbers to set the amount of translation.
-The first two parameters, `x` and `y`, set the amount to translate along the positive x- and y-axes.
+The two parameters, `x` and `y`, set the amount to translate along the positive x- and y-axes.
 For example, calling `translate(20, 30)` translates the origin 20 pixels along the x-axis and 30 pixels along the y-axis.
-The third parameter, `z`, is optional.
-It sets the amount to translate along the positive z-axis.
-For example, calling `translate(20, 30, 40)` translates the origin 20 pixels along the x-axis, 30 pixels along the y-axis, and 40 pixels along the z-axis.

-The second way to call `translate()` uses a p5.Vector object to set the amount of translation.
-For example, calling `translate(myVector)` uses the x-, y-, and z-components of `myVector` to set the amount to translate along the x-, y-, and z-axes.
-Doing so is the same as calling `translate(myVector.x, myVector.y, myVector.z)`.

 By default, transformations accumulate.
 For example, calling `translate(10, 0)` twice has the same effect as calling `translate(20, 0)` once.
 The push() and pop() functions can be used to isolate transformations within distinct drawing groups.

 Note: Transformations are reset at the beginning of the draw loop.
 Calling `translate(10, 0)` inside the draw() function won't cause shapes to move continuously.

 ## Examples